Corasinth/Deathloop-Saves/README.md

 Contributions to this repository, like interesting save files you want to share, are welcome.

 Want to add instructions for using this save file on other platforms?
 Have a code even better than A220?
+Think a reference file of every code in this savegame would be useful?
 Like your collection of guns better, and think others will too?

 Submit a pull request!